Sienci-Labs/Resources/atc/atc-assembly/atc-vfd-install.md

 ---

 ## VFD Installation & Connections

-[header image using the following parts: mounting spacer, 2x m5 nuts, 4x m5-30 screws, 1x VFD unit, 1x VFD power cable, 1x Modbus cable, 1x daughter board, 1x auxillary backpack cable, 1x SD card
+[header image using the following parts: mounting spacer, 2x m5 nuts, 4x m5-30 screws, 1x VFD unit, 1x VFD power cable, 1x Modbus cable, 1x daughter board, 1x auxiliary backpack cable, 1x SD card
 ]

 1. To prepare for installation, remove and unplug the **E-stop** from the table leg.
 Keep the screws that come with the E-stop.